 Following a referral from a GP to a breast cancer clinic, the patient would have a clinical examination followed by an ultrasound scan, or even a mammogram.
 A biopsy would then be required to diagnose cancer.

 Treatment is usually surgery in the first instance, which depending on the size of the tumour could be a mastectomy (which is where the whole breast including the nipple is removed) or a lumpectomy where only part of the breast needs to be removed.
+Surgery to the lymph glands in the armpit is usually performed at the same time.
 Surgery can be followed by chemotherapy, radiotherapy, or hormone therapy.

-To find out more about the diagnosis and treatment of breast cancer in men, please visit: www.nhs.uk/conditions/breast-cancer-in-men/
+Find out more about the diagnosis and treatment of breast cancer in men on the NHS website.